 - Cyber-bullying e.g. texting, use of websites etc

-- Bullying is a major element of our Empowerment Days so that students are immediately aware that bullying behaviour is unacceptable and will not be tolerated.
+- Bullying is a major element of the Be Smart programme so that students are aware that bullying behaviour is unacceptable and will not be tolerated.

-- Form tutors are encouraged to discuss bullying as and when appropriate.
+- Form tutors and the pastoral staff are encouraged to discuss bullying as and when appropriate.

 - Assemblies are periodically used as a vehicle for raising awareness, using relevant examples.

-- All incidents are treated seriously by staff and referred to the Form Tutor/Head of Year (HoY) as soon as possible.
+- All incidents are treated seriously by staff and referred to the pastoral staff/senior member of staff as soon as possible.

 - Written statements are taken from all students involved.